tonyaldon/org-bars/README.md

 Indeed, `org-bars-mode` uses images on the `line-prefix` properties and this makes the text in the company tooltip not aligned.

-This is normal that `company-mode` doesn't cover this unusual case, but as `company-posframe` uses child frame as tooltip (and not overlay) everything is ok.
+`company-mode` doesn't cover this unusual case but as `company-posframe` uses child frame as tooltip (and not overlay) everything is ok.

 # limitations

 1. `org-bars-mode` doesn't work on display that can't display images.
-2. If you use `face-remap-add-relative` to set the faces of the headlines (ie. `org-level-1`, ..., `org-level-8`), due to how the height of those faces is calculated to produce the XPM images put in the `line-prefix` and `wrap-prefix` text properties of the buffer, **this won't work correctly**, and the bars might not be continuous.
+2. If you use `face-remap-add-relative` to set the faces of the headlines (`org-level-1`, ..., `org-level-8`), due to how the height of those faces is calculated to produce the XPM images put in the `line-prefix` and `wrap-prefix` text properties of the buffer, **this won't work correctly**, and the bars might not be continuous.
-3. `org-inlinetask` seems to work but is not yet covered correctly.
+3. `org-inlinetask` seems to work but has not yet been covered properly.